-Research and field experiments have shown that body condition influences productivity, reproduction, health, and longevity.
+Body condition influences productivity, reproduction, health, and longevity of dairy cattle.
 Thinness or fatness can be a clue to underlying nutritional deficiencies, health problems, or improper herd management.
-If done on a regular basis, body condition scoring can be used to troubleshoot problems and improve the health and productivity of the dairy herd.
+If done on a regular basis, body condition scoring can be used to troubleshoot problems and improve the health, longevity, and productivity of the dairy herd.

-Over-conditioning, or fatness, may result from poor nutrition or reproduction management.
-A fat cow is more susceptible to metabolic problems and infections and is more likely to have difficulty at calving.
-Over-conditioning usually begins during the last three to four months of lactation, when milk production has decreased, but grain and total nutrient levels have not been reduced accordingly.
-Other causes of over-conditioning are prolonged dry periods or overfeeding during dry periods.
+Overconditioning, or fatness, may result from poor nutrition or reproduction management.
+A fat cow is more susceptible to metabolic problems and infections, and is more likely to have difficulty at and after calving.
+Overconditioning usually begins during the last three to four months of lactation, when milk production has decreased, but dietary energy and total nutrient levels have not been reduced accordingly.
+Other common causes of overconditioning are prolonged dry periods or overfeeding during the dry period.

-Under-conditioning, or thinness, can frequently lower production and milkfat levels because of insufficient energy and protein reserves.
+Underconditioning, or thinness, can frequently lower production and milkfat levels because of insufficient energy and protein reserves to maintain production.
 Thin cows often do not show heat or conceive until they start to regain—or at least maintain—body weight.
 In feeding these animals, care must be taken to maintain production while increasing body reserves.

 Body condition scoring is also useful in dairy heifer feeding management.
-Thin heifers may not grow rapidly enough to reach puberty by 13 to 15 months of age.
-They may also be too small to calve at 23 to 25 months or to carry enough weight to maintain a normal first lactation.
-On the other hand, fat heifers have been shown to produce less milk when they enter the milking herd, especially if they have been fat at puberty.
+Thin heifers may not grow rapidly enough to reach puberty by 11 to 13 months of age.
+They may also be too small to calve at 22 to 24 months or to carry enough weight to maintain a normal first lactation production.
+On the other hand, fat heifers have been shown to be difficult to breed, and if fat when they are near calving, have difficult calving and produce less milk when they enter the milking herd, especially if they have been fat at puberty.

 Body Condition Scoring Scale